benashford/rust-lazysort/README.md

 The first 1,000 out of 50,000:

 ```
-test a_lazy_bench     ... bench:    899866 ns/iter (+/- 691194)
+test tests::a_lazy_bench     ... bench:    906559 ns/iter (+/- 847740)
-test a_standard_bench ... bench:   6751776 ns/iter (+/- 983935)
+test tests::a_standard_bench ... bench:   2885885 ns/iter (+/- 570331)
 ```

-The lazy approach is significantly faster.
+The lazy approach is quite a bit faster; this is due to the 50,000 only being sorted enough to identify the first 1,000, the rest remain unsorted.

 The first 10,000 out of 50,000:

 ```
-test b_lazy_bench     ... bench:   2309792 ns/iter (+/- 596399)
+test tests::b_lazy_bench     ... bench:   2217510 ns/iter (+/- 680408)
-test b_standard_bench ... bench:   6796466 ns/iter (+/- 819747)
+test tests::b_standard_bench ... bench:   2891829 ns/iter (+/- 54678)
 ```

-The lazy approach is still faster.
+The lazy approach is still faster, slightly.

 These results change on a regular basis as Rust is a fast-moving target, run `cargo bench` to see for yourself the latest numbers.
+Earlier versions of Rust had the performance more closely matched, but the latest nightlies have a wider gap; the performance of lazysort has improved with the latest builds, but the performance of the built-in sort has improved even more.

 ## License